Coleridge-Initiative-org/adrf-userdocs/docs/_source/onboarding/sectrain.rst

 Security Training and Legal Requirements
 ========================================

-Before gaining access to all functionalities of the ADRF, every user needs to undergo a security awarness training and sign the terms of use.
+Before gaining access to all functionalities of the ADRF, every user needs to undergo a security awareness training and sign the terms of use.
 You can initiate this by clicking on Onboarding in the navigation bar.
 This will bring you to the ADRF onboarding module.

 .. image:: ../images/ds_onboarding.png
   :width: 600